Wilfred/refine/README.md

 ***finally, an editor for Emacs!***

-Mutant provides a convenient UI for editing lists and vectors in Emacs.
+Mutant provides a convenient UI for editing lists.

 It's particularly useful for modifying large lists, such as mode hooks, `auto-mode-alist` or even the `kill-ring`.